peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 **Expected outcome:** All data preparation unit tests pass, demonstrating that individual components handle their inputs correctly and manage errors appropriately.

-**Why first?** These are the foundation tests—fast, isolated validation of core data processing logic before testing workflows.
+**Why second?** These are fast, isolated validation of core data processing logic before testing workflows.

 **If failures occur:** Run individual test files with pytest directly to isolate issues, or use the focused coverage tool to debug specific modules.